The P\'olya-Tchebotarev problem with semiclassical external fields: Critical Measures and Critical Sets

 From the general theory of quadratic differentials \cite{Pommerenke1975}, at each pole $z_j$ there is neighborhood $U$ of $z_j$ such that every trajectory intersecting $U$ ends up at $z = z_j$ in at least one direction.
 In particular, if $\gamma \cap U \neq \emptyset$ for some maximal trajectory $\gamma$ of $\supp \mu$, then this arc $\gamma$ ends at $z_j$.
 On the other hand, from the explicit expression \eqref{eq:densitycritmeasure} for the density of $\mu$ and the fact that $R(s)$ has growth of order at least $4$ when $s \to z_j$ over the trajectories, we see that if $\gamma$ were to extend to a pole $z_j$, then $\mu$ would not be a finite measure.
-Analogously, near logarithmic singularities of $\Phi$ the density \eqref{eq:densitycritmeasure} would blow up linearly, and therefore $\mu$ would not be finite.
-This shows the claimed properties (2) and (3).
+Analogously, near $w_i \in \Wcal$ whose residue of $\sqrt{-R(z)}$ is not purely imaginary, the density \eqref{eq:densitycritmeasure} would blow up linearly, and therefore $\mu$ would not be finite.
+This shows the claimed properties (1) and (2).